paulszyburski/pygame-chess-ai/README.md

 - The repo does **not** include a pre-trained model due to size.
 You can train your own using the UI or scripts.
 - Lichess `.zst` files can be decompressed using `zstdecomp.py`.
+- **To filter PGN files, you must download and install [Stockfish](https://stockfishchess.org/download/)**.
+  - Place the Stockfish binary inside `src/stockfish/`
+  - Or make sure it's available in your system PATH

 ## License